mhcoen/mcp-relay/README.md

 cp /path/to/mcp-relay/relay.md ~/.claude/commands/
 ```

+**Note:** After adding the MCP server config, restart both Claude Desktop and Claude Code for the relay to connect.

 ## Notifications

 The server includes built-in notifications.
 A background thread polls for unread messages and fires system alerts so you know when something's waiting.